ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The second element 'cred_fmt' is a CBOR integer indicating the format of the KDC's authentication credential used in the groups identified by the 'gname' values and specified by the following element 'cred'.
 Its acceptable integer values are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}, with some of those values also indicating the type of container to use for exchanging the authentication credentials with the KDC (e.g., a chain or bag of certificates).

-  For application profiles of {{RFC9594}} that use the 'kdc_dh_creds' parameter, it is REQUIRED to define specific values to use for 'cred_fmt', consistently with the acceptable formats of the KDC's authentication credentials.
+  For application profiles of {{RFC9594}} that use the 'kdc_dh_creds' parameter, it is REQUIRED to define specific values to use for 'cred_fmt', consistent with the acceptable formats of the KDC's authentication credentials.

 * The third element 'cred' is a CBOR byte string encoding the original binary representation of the Diffie-Hellman authentication credential that the KDC uses in the groups identified by the 'gname' values.
 The authentication credential complies with the format specified by the 'cred_fmt' element.